Skip to main content

 plot twist 1

-Good Twists
+Good Plot Twists

 A good twist surprises the reader but adheres to the rules, themes, and characterization in your story.
 A good twist will reinforce your controlling themes and character arcs.
 A good twist is true to the story and to the author.